Politics

 Share

-In response to the Myanmar earthquake, India launched “Operation Brahma,” deploying an 80-member National Disaster Response Force (NDRF) and substantial resources within of the earthquake.
-The operation established fully operational field hospitals, treated over 2,500 , and delivered 656 metric tons of aid by April 9.
-This swift intervention underscores India’s commitment to providing immediate relief and supporting long-term recovery in the regions.
+In response to the Myanmar earthquake, India launched “Operation Brahma,” deploying an 80-member National Disaster Response Force (NDRF) team and substantial resources within hours of the earthquake.
+The operation established fully operational field hospitals, treated over 2,500 patients, and delivered 656 metric tons of aid by April 9.
+This swift intervention underscores India’s commitment to providing immediate relief and supporting long-term recovery in the affected regions.

-These efforts a commitment to addressing the multifaceted challenges posed by natural disasters, emphasizing the need for coordinated international responses to mitigate the on populations.
+These efforts reflect a global commitment to addressing the multifaceted challenges posed by natural disasters, emphasizing the need for coordinated international responses to mitigate the impact on vulnerable populations.

 Share